-In 1996 to 1999, Ben came back and became the Chief Operating Officer (COO) of INNOVATIVE TECHNOLOGIES UNLIMITED whose office was located at Tektite Bldg., Ortigas Ave., Pasig City.
+Year 1996 to 1999, Ben came back and became the Chief Operating Officer (COO) of Innovative Technologies Unlimited at Tektite Building, Ortigas Avenue, Pasig City.
 Prior to his return to his loved profession, the broadcast media, Ben traveled a lot in Asia and the USA because of the nature of his job – marketing extrusion technology for the Philippine market.

-1996 – Ben created “Isumbong Mo Kay Tulfo” on TV.
-He successfully maneuvered the show to get into the grid of RPN-9 TV network.
+1996 – Ben architect “Isumbong Mo Kay Tulfo” on TV.
+He successfully manoeuvred the show to get into the grid of RPN-9 TV network.
 The show was hosted by his elder brother, Ramon Tulfo.
 Ben left a couple of months after the successful launch of the show.

-1997 – Ben was the brain behind “Philippine’s Most Wanted” on TV.
+1997 – Ben, the brain behind “Philippine’s Most Wanted” on TV.
 This show was patterned after “America’s Most Wanted.”
-It was originally launched on PTV4, but eventually went into format evolution and expanded from TV to radio – DZXL.
+Originally launched on PTV4, but eventually went into format evolution and expanded from TV to radio – DZXL.
 Ben co-hosted both on TV and radio with his brother, Raffy Tulfo.
-Philippines’ Most Wanted was a production of Emerald Media where Ben was initially the executive producer on its early stages.
+Philippine’s Most Wanted was a production of Emerald Media where Ben was initially the executive producer on its early stages.
 Ben stayed for a year and eventually left, leaving his brother Raffy going solo.

 2001 – Signalled the return of Ben in the media.
 He tried client media management.
 Eventually, Ben was offered the Editor-In-Chief position by an executive of MANILA STANDARD, and the brother of the defunct Manila Chronicle and publisher of Saksi Ngayon.
 Ben wrote his column for Saksi Ngayon.
 The owner of radio broadcasting network DZME and a sister of a congressman offered Ben a mid-morning slot for his Bahala si Tulfo.

-2005, mid of July – BITAG was still at IBC-13, when UNTV Channel 37 owner Daniel Razon offered Ben to join UNTV and be one of their anchors.
+In July of 2005, UNTV Channel 37 owner Daniel Razon offered Ben to join UNTV and be one of their anchors.
 In October, Ben became one of the hosts of the morning television show “Pilipinas, Gising Ka Na Ba?”
 Immediately followed by Ben’s “Bahala si Tulfo,” live from 8 to 10 in the morning.
-The show was simulcast at DZME radio.
+The show was simulcasted at DZME radio.

-2006 – Ben was joined by his brother Erwin at UNTV.
+In 2006, Ben was joined by his brother Erwin at UNTV.
 To accommodate Erwin, Ben changed the title of the show to “Tulfo Brothers: Bahala si Ben at Erwin.”
-But Erwin left in June 2006 to join “Isumbong Mo – Tulfo Brothers” at RPN9.
+But Erwin left in June to join “Isumbong Mo – Tulfo Brothers” at RPN 9.
 Ben went solo again and changed the title to “Bahala si Bitag.”

-2011 – TV5 offered Ben to co-anchor with his brothers Raffy and Erwin in the program “T3.”
+TV5 also offered Ben to co-anchor with his brothers Raffy and Erwin in the program “T3.”
 BITAG remained with IBC-13 and BITAG Live at UNTV in the morning.
-It was also in 2011 when Pinoy US Cops, a show of Ben’s BST Tri-Media Production was offered a primetime slot at AksyonTV Channel 41, sister station of TV5.

-2014 – Present Ben moved quickly to have his Pinoy US Cops and BITAG, enter a prime time block acquisition contract with People’s Television Network (PTV4).
-Both shows are air every Saturday prime time 7:30-8 pm and 8-9 pm, respectively.
+In 2014, Ben entered Pinoy US Cops and BITAG in a prime time block acquisition contract with People’s Television Network (PTV4).
+Both shows are aired every Saturday prime time 7:30-8 pm and 8-9 pm, respectively.

-2017, June – Ben and Erwin Tulfo decided to cut ties with TV5, the former pulling out his morning radio show BITAG Live.
-In August, BITAG Live found its new home in state-run PTV-4.
-The program returned to its original television format, livestreamed at Facebook and simulcast on Radyo Pilipinas 738 AM.
-Eventually, Erwin Tulfo joined his brother Ben and became one of Kilos Pronto’s hosts.
+August, 2017, BITAG Live found its new home in state-run PTV-4.
+Ben returned the program to its original television format, livestreamed at Facebook and simulcasted on Radyo Pilipinas 738 AM.